nordsoftware/api-designer/CONTRIBUTING.md

 Commits that introduce new features must be accompanied by a short `.gif` with a demo of the feature in action.
 If possible, the demo must include error handling and all possible scenarios.

+Seriously consider adding tests to any commits, good tests can be very descriptive of the problem you are solving and they greatly improve the development experience for other developers.
+Obviously, changes to the README or other descriptive files do not need any tests.

 Some last words, please do not get discouraged if submitting a small fix, requires you to work in a larger refactor than you were expecting.
 Sometimes the best fix is not a quick and dirty one, but requires a shift in how the application looks at the model.

 ### Merge approval

 The api-designer maintainers will review your pull request and, if approved, will merge into the main repo.
+Commits get approval based on the conventions outlined in the previous section.

 ### How can I become a maintainer?